bytecodealliance/wasm-micro-runtime/doc/build_wasm_app.md

                               Default is host arch, e.g. x86_64
                             <sub> = for ex. on arm or thumb: v5, v6m, v7a, v7m, etc.
-                            Use --target=help to list supported targets --cpu=<cpu>               Set the target CPU (default: host CPU, e.g. skylake) Use --target=help to list all the CPU supported --cpu-features=<features> Enable or disable the CPU features Use +feature to enable a feature, or -feature to disable it For example, --cpu-features=+feature1,-feature2
+                            Use --target=help to list supported targets --target-abi=<abi>        Set the target ABI, e.g. gnu, eabi, gnueabihf, etc. (default: gnu) Use --target-abi=help to list all the ABI supported --cpu=<cpu>               Set the target CPU (default: host CPU, e.g. skylake) Use --cpu=help to list all the CPU supported --cpu-features=<features> Enable or disable the CPU features Use +feature to enable a feature, or -feature to disable it For example, --cpu-features=+feature1,-feature2